lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 One of the lesson is to my field, for the long term view, I should prepare for the interview questions better.
 I should read the related materials again and again and do some experiements.

 I was questioning my decision to buy house last year.
-I already knew the strategy of China government to develop economy by making the China a big construction land couldn't continue in 2019.
+I already knew in 2019 the strategy of China government to develop economy by making the China a big construction land couldn't continue.
 The 10 years in 2020 to 2030 of China will collapse without falling apart.
 There was a famous book about it.
 I followed the author in Twitter for long time and trusted what she says.
 I thought that I learned English well to work for global companies will save me in this bad economics.

 It seems wrong.
 The market value of my house in Guangzhou dropped down from around 2 million to around 1.7 million.
 It made the case worse.
 But not only me, a lot of people are suffering.
 And the recruiters told me that China and the global economics are bad recently.
 There were many layoffs.